griffithlab/griffithlab.org/pages/join.md

 * Develop key skills such as statistics (classic stats and Monte Carlo methods), machine learning, data wrangling, and other big data techniques.
 * Have at least some hands-on familiarity with wet lab molecular biology (sequencing protocols, tissue culture, PCR, etc.).

 Note that if you wish to join the Griffith Lab as a PhD or MSTP student, you must first gain acceptance to the appropriate WASHU graduate program, choose a program within [DBBS](http://dbbs.wustl.edu/Pages/index.aspx), and rotate through 2-4 labs (one of which would be the Griffith Lab).
 After that, we can discuss the possibility of joining the lab.
-We can not accept students directly prior to acceptance to WASHU.
+We cannot accept students directly prior to acceptance to WASHU.